valhuber/opt_locking/readme.md

 ## TL;DR - Compute virtual attribute `__check_sum__` in `loaded_as_persistent`, verify on save

-SQLAlchemy provides the `loaded_as_persistent` event, enabling us to compute the `check_sum`, store it in the row, and check it on update.

-Storing it in the row is critical because we do not want to maintain server state between client calls.
-Nor do we want to force customers to include special fields in their schema.

 We want **virtual attributes** that can be computed on retrieval, not stored in the database, and attached to API rows as they are sent / returned from the client.
 The returned `__check_sum__` can then be tested (in logic) to make sure it was unchanged.

+1. SQLAlchemy provides the `loaded_as_persistent` event, enabling us to compute the `check_sum`, store it in the row, and check it on update.

+    * Storing it in the row is critical because we do not want to maintain server state between client calls.
+Nor do we want to force customers to include special fields in their schema.

-For virtual attributes, we can use `@jsonapi_attr`.
+2. For virtual attributes, we can use `@jsonapi_attr`.

-Declaring this *virtual attribute* is a key focus of this exploratory prototype.

-This works, ***except*** that the virtual attributes are not returned on Patch commands.
-See "Failing", below.
+3. Clients must include the read-checksum (virtual attribute) in the `Patch`

+4. Logic will verify that the read-checksum equals the current-checksum

 &nbsp;

-## Event `loaded_as_persistent` (works)
+## 1. Event `loaded_as_persistent` (works)

 [This event](https://docs.sqlalchemy.org/en/20/orm/events.html#sqlalchemy.orm.SessionEvents.loaded_as_persistent) looks like this (see `logic/sys_logic.py`):